-- Marked by the teacher in accordance with the marking criteria issued by the exam board. - Marking is internally moderated to ensure standardisation across teaching groups. - A sample of work is submitted to the exam board for external moderation to ensure the standard of marking is consistent across schools.
+- Marked by the teacher in accordance with the marking criteria issued by the exam board. - Marking is internally moderated to ensure standardisation across teaching groups. - Students are told their mark prior to it being submitted to the exam board. - A sample of work is submitted to the exam board for external moderation to ensure the standard of marking consistent across schools.